-No cumulative preferred shares are currently outstanding.
-We entered into an option agreement with the Dutch foundation Stichting Ahold Continuïteit (SAC) designed to exercise influence in the event of a potential change of control over the Company.
-The purpose of SAC, according to its articles of association, is to safeguard the interests of the Company and all its stakeholders and to resist, to the best of its ability, influences that might conflict with those interests by affecting the Company's continuity, independence or identity.
+As of January 3, 2016, no cumulative preferred shares are outstanding.
+Ahold entered into an option agreement with the Dutch foundation Stichting Ahold Continuïteit (SAC) designed to, in accordance with the purpose of SAC under its articles, exercise influence in the event of a public offer or a potential change of control over the Company, to safeguard the interests of the Company and all stakeholders in the Company and to resist, to the best of its ability, influences that might conflict with those interests by affecting the Company's continuity, independence or identity.

-As of February 25, 2015, the members of the board of SAC are:
+SAC and the members of its board are independent from the Company.
+As of March 2, 2016, the members of the board of SAC are:

-Name Principal or former occupation
+Principal or former occupation

-W.G. van Hassel, Former lawyer and
+Former lawyer and

-Chairman former chairman
+former chairman

 Dutch Bar Association

-G.H.N.L. van Woerkom Former President and CEO of ANWB
+Chairman of Detailhandel Nederland

-J. van den Belt Former CFO Océ
+Former CFO Océ

-B. Vree CEO APM Terminals Europe
+CEO APM Terminals Europe

-SAC is independent from the Company.
 For details on Ahold's cumulative preferred shares, see Note 20 to the consolidated financial statements.

-Issue of additional shares and preemptive rights
+Issuance of additional shares and preemptive rights

 Shares may be issued following a resolution by the General Meeting of Shareholders on a proposal of the Management Board made with the approval of the Supervisory Board.
 The General Meeting of Shareholders may resolve to delegate this authority to the Management Board for a period of time not exceeding five years.
 A resolution of the General Meeting of Shareholders to issue shares, or to authorize the Management Board to do so, is also subject to the approval of each class of shares whose rights would be adversely affected by the proposed issuance or delegation.
-The General Meeting of Shareholders approved a delegation of this authority to the Management Board, relating to the issuance and / or granting of rights to acquire common shares up to a maximum of 10% of the issued common shares through October 16, 2015, and subject to the approval of the Supervisory Board.
+On April 15, 2015, the General Meeting of Shareholders approved a delegation of this authority to the Management Board, relating to the issuance and / or granting of rights to acquire common shares up to a maximum of 10% of the issued common shares through October 15, 2016, and subject to the approval of the Supervisory Board.

 Upon the issuance of new common shares, holders of Ahold's common shares have a preemptive right to subscribe to common shares in proportion to the total amount of their existing holdings of Ahold's common shares.
 According to the Company's Articles of Association, this preemptive right does not apply to any issuance of shares to Ahold associates.
 The General Meeting of Shareholders may decide to restrict or exclude preemptive rights.
 The General Meeting of Shareholders may also resolve to designate the Management Board as the corporate body authorized to restrict or exclude preemptive rights for a period not exceeding five years.

-The General Meeting of Shareholders has delegated to the Management Board, subject to the approval of the Supervisory Board, the authority to restrict or exclude the preemptive rights of holders of common shares upon the issuance of common shares and / or upon the granting of rights to subscribe for common shares through October 16, 2015.
+On April 15, 2015, the General Meeting of Shareholders has delegated to the Management Board, subject to the approval of the Supervisory Board, the authority to restrict or exclude the preemptive rights of holders of common shares upon the issuance of common shares and / or upon the granting of rights to subscribe for common shares through October 15, 2016.